aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells now provides the [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) property to find if the cell value starts with a single quote mark.
-Before this property, there was no way to distinguish between strings like sample and 'sample etc.
+Before this property, there was no way to distinguish between strings like `sample` and `'sample'`, etc.

 {{% /alert %}}

-The following sample code explains that the strings like sample and 'sample cannot be differentiated with [**Cell.stringValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#stringValue--) property.
-Therefore we must use [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) property to distinguish them.
+The following sample code explains that strings like `sample` and `'sample'` cannot be differentiated with the [**Cell.stringValue**](https://reference.aspose.com/cells/javascript-cpp/cell/#stringValue--) property.
+Therefore, we must use the [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) property to distinguish them.

 ```html
 <!DOCTYPE html>